 Recently, Jessica Alba spoke openly about how she chose to see a therapist with her 10 year old daughter.
 The Hollywood Reporter writes about how she wanted to do this to “learn to be a better mother to her and communicate better with her (daughter).”

-Respect to Jessica Alba for being open, honest and humble about seeking help in what is one of the most complicated, and scrutinized, things a person can do in life – becoming a parent.
+Respect to a very public figure like Jessica Alba for being open, honest and humble about seeking help in what is one of the most complicated, and scrutinized, things a person can do in life – becoming a parent.
 She went on to speak about how she personally grew up in an environment where discussing these types of topics didn’t happen, and how inspiring it is for her to now do this with her own children.

 We believe all parents can benefit from therapy.
 In particular, a few of the important topics a trained therapist can help with are: the intricacies of ‘leadership’ at home, emotional regulation, and balancing nurturing behavior with appropriate boundaries.
 We support parents who seek help and guidance to become the best parents they can be.

 Whatever your views are on Howard Stern’s shock-jock style of radio, we respect his authenticity in speaking out about how therapy has helped him to live a better life.

 In a recent interview with Good Morning America, Stern talked about how he was going through a divorce and was scared out of his mind.
 He says he began to question whether he could be in a successful relationship with anyone – female or male.